openxpki/openxpki/doc/upgrading.rst

 To upgrade from v2 or an earlier v3 installation to v3 please see the Upgrade document in the openxpki-config repository.

-In case you have written your own code or used the command line tools please note that the old API was removed and some output formats have changed!
+In case you have written your own code or used the command line tools please note that the old API was removed, and some output formats have changed!
 You can find the API documentation as "perldoc" the implementation classes (located in OpenXPKI::Server::API2::Plugin).

 Release v2.3
 -------------

-The config parameters for the ClientX509 authentication handler has changed.
+The config parameters for the ClientX509 authentication handler have changed.
 In case you left the file "handler.yaml" and "stack.yaml" in realm/democa/auth/ unchanged you *MUST* remove or change the block for the "ClientX509" handler as the new/fixed handler will not work with the old config and OpenXPKI will not start at all!

 Release v2.x
 -------------